Netflix/pollyjs/docs/server/api.md

 ## HTTP Verbs

-The `get`, `put`, `post`, `patch`, `delete`, `head`, and `options` HTTP verbs are available methods on the server which can be used to intercept requests.
+The `get`, `put`, `post`, `patch`, `delete`, `head`, and `options` HTTP verbs are available methods on the server.

 ```js
 server.get('/ping');